-There are 3 modes of operation with different levels of features accessible in each.
-We refer to them as Analog DC, DCS and DCC.
-Here's a brief explanation of each mode.
+There are 4 modes of operation with different levels of features accessible in each.
+We refer to them as analog DC, AC, DCC/Motorola, and DCS.
+Here's a little more explanation before we get into the features of each mode.